The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Chinese painting of Spring blossom

-The welcome blossom of plum trees in late winter has made the plum tree a popular plant.
+The welcome blossom of plum trees in late winter has made the plum tree popular.
 It is one of the three friends of winter with the bamboo and the pine tree.
 It is also widely known by the character lǐ which is made up of two elements ‘wood’ and ‘child’ suggesting the prolific fruits produced by the tree.
 Táo lǐ ‘peaches and plums’ is a phrase to refer to school children.
 The four plants plum, bamboo, orchid and chrysanthemum represent the four seasons of the year - winter through to autumn (the sì jūn zǐ four gentlemen).

 Because the flowers emerge before the leaves and it takes a long time to come into flower it is associated with longevity.
 It is often shown with a crane, another symbol of longevity; with a ruyi is is a wish for a peaceful, long life.
 A plum tree at Huangmei, Hebei is believed to be 1,600 years old.
 A popular pattern has plum blossom over cracked ice to symbolize Spring.
 As the Chinese Spring Festival may fall as late as mid-February, it flowers at the end of the Chinese season of winter.
 Li or Lee is one of the most common family names in China.

 The Daoist philosopher Laozi is said to have been born beneath a plum tree.
 It has been a popular subject for poetry for centuries.
-The Song poet Lin Bu is said to have spent his spare time feeding cranes and planting plum trees near West Lake, Hangzhou.
+The Song dynasty poet Lin Bu is said to have spent his spare time feeding cranes and planting plum trees near West Lake, Hangzhou.
 The five petals of the flower represent one of the many ‘fives’ in Chinese symbolism including the five gods of prosperity; five good fortunes; five good luck gods and so on.

 望梅